The Overlook

 Trail Difficulty - MODERATE

-NOTE: the dirt road to this location can be impassable when the ground is wet/muddy.
+NOTE: The dirt road to this location can be impassable when the ground is wet/muddy.

 GPS Coordinates & Elevation